HACManchester/Tools.OxCNC/MkDocs/docs/Milling/Milling.md

 One trick to figuring out when the mill bit is just touching the surface, is to turn on the spindle then jog the head down slowly 0.1 mm at a time untill you hear the noise of the material being grinded.

-Another idea before you start milling is to move the head back 5mm (y - 5) <br>
+Another idea before you start milling is to make a note of the absolute cordinates of the starting point of the machine if you need to start over.
-Then mill a hole straight down.
-If for any reason anything goes wrong you can use this hole to reset the position of the machine to a known point before restarting.

 ## Set the Feed Rate Multiplier